NOTICE OF FUNDING AVAILABILITY

-The White Box Grant program is funded with Federal Community Development Block Grant (CDBG) dollars.
+The White Box Grant program is funded with American Rescue Plan Act (ARPA) dollars.
 Therefore, grant funds are subject to federal requirements.
-The program is subject to a two-year period of compliance, reporting, and annual inspection by the City of Toledo.
-The grant is collateralized by a promissory note that is secured by a mortgage on the property for three years.
-Applications will be processed in the order they are received and grants will be awarded as funding is available.
-As this is a pilot program, we are not yet accepting applications.
-To stay informed, please let us know by submitting your interest below.
+The program is subject to a three-year period of compliance, reporting, and annual inspection by the City of Toledo.
+The grant is collateralized by a springing personal guaranty and a promissory note, that will only be binding if the property owner sells the property without approval from the City of Toledo three years after the effective date.

-Eligible applicants, whether individual or entity, meet the following criteria:
+Eligible applicants, whether an individual or organization, must meet the following criteria:

-- Applicant is in good standing with governmental entities (i.e. current on income tax, property tax, utilities, code violations, fees)
+- Applicant is in good standing with applicable governmental entities (i.e. current on federal, state and local income tax, property tax, utilities, code violations, fees)

 - Applicant owns the building for which they are applying